bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example array of vehicles by make and model." />
 <!-- ![](./images/media/image80.png){width="5.0in" height="3.053418635170604in"} -->

-Let me switch back over to my tab here.
-And I&apos;m going to clear out this tab by clicking the clear button there.
+<p>Let me switch back over to my tab here.
+And I&apos;m going to clear out this
+tab by clicking the clear button there.
 And I&apos;m just going to paste this in but you might want to type it, it&apos;s a little bit hard to type and get right but it&apos;s worth trying if you can, but I&apos;m going to paste